donejs/donejs/docs/features.md

 DoneJS is configured for maximum performance right out of the box.

-### Server Side Rendered
+### Server-Side Rendered

 DoneJS applications are written as [Single Page Applications](http://en.wikipedia.org/wiki/Single-page_application), and are able to be rendered on the server by running the same code.
 This is known as [Isomorphic JavaScript](http://isomorphic.net/javascript), or [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

-Server side rendering (SSR) provides two large benefits over traditional single page apps: much better page load performance and SEO support.
+Server-side rendering (SSR) provides two large benefits over traditional single page apps: much better page load performance and SEO support.

 SSR apps return fully rendered HTML.
 Traditional single page apps return a page with a spinner.
 The benefit to your users is a noticeable difference in perceived page load performance:

 <img src="./static/img/donejs-server-render-diagram.svg" alt="donejs-server-render-diagram.svg" />

-Compared to other server side rendering systems, which require additional code and infrastructure to work correctly, DoneJS is uniquely designed to make turning on SSR quick and easy, and the server it runs is lightweight and fast.
+Compared to other server-side rendering systems, which require additional code and infrastructure to work correctly, DoneJS is uniquely designed to make turning on SSR quick and easy, and the server it runs is lightweight and fast.

 #### Page load performance

-Server side rendered SPAs can load pre-rendered HTML immediately.
+Server-side rendered SPAs can load pre-rendered HTML immediately.
 They can also cache HTML and serve it from a CDN.

 Traditional SPAs must load the JS, execute, request data, and render before the user sees content.

 #### SEO

 Search engines can't easily index SPAs.
-Server side rendering fixes that problem entirely.
+Server-side rendering fixes that problem entirely.
 Even if [Google can understand some JavaScript now](http://googlewebmastercentral.blogspot.ca/2014/05/understanding-web-pages-better.html), many other search engines cannot.

 Since search engines see the HTML that your server returns (if you want search engines to find your pages) you'll want Google and other search engines seeing fully rendered content, not the spinners that normally show after initial SPAs load.